 Belgradostraat, a hundred meters or so further North.

-situation in a bit of flux at the moment, I believe - follow this link for further information
+The situation is in a bit of flux at the moment, I believe - follow this link for further information

 Confused about the current situation - have various addresses but unsure about their current validity.
 Addresses include Langestraat (north of the ferry port), Hazegras (adjacent to the railway station), Fregatstraat, Vrijhavenstraat, Oesterbankstraat.